jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## 4.3. scientific domains

 **Note** that this vertical module is being implemented at the moment and it is not included in this release but, as it is already designed, we include already documentation about it.
-The transformation of the tabular data will be carried out in the next weeks to be be *plugged in* as vertica module.
+The transformation of the tabular data will be carried out in the next weeks so to be *plugged in* as vertical module, similarly to the geopoolitical one.

 ### 4.3.1 prolegomena